 2. Learn How to Run EASY

-Learning how to correctly do a low-intensity run in surprisingly hard.
+Learning how to correctly do a low-intensity run is surprisingly hard.
 Most of us go out too fast in the first mile (or the first block) and find our heart beating super fast and our breath becoming ragged.
-Instead we need to find the right pace for easy runs, which should make up 80-90% of your miles.
+Instead, we need to find the right pace (or effort) for easy runs, which should make up 80-90% of your miles.

 We often call this our conversational pace.
 In other words, could you speak a sentence or two without gasping??
 This is also called RPE scale or rate of perceived exertion and we want that to stay around a 4 on a scale of 10.